ReproNim/module-dataprocessing/_episodes/06-testing.md

        my_factorial(-10)
 ```

-This test simply checks if any Exception is raised when we call the function for `-10`.
+This test simply checks if any exception is raised when we call the function for `-10`.
 If we try to run this test it should fail.
 We can fix it by checking the values of `n` at the beginning of the function: